 Amplio: What is stopping one-billion-plus women from using cell phones?

 Revi Sterling: I have worked on so many projects where women risk violence, jail, even death when they use technology.
 They would get spam messages or a hang up call, and their family or husband would look through the phone at the end of the day and ask, “What is this?”
 The woman would say, “I don’t know.”
 And they would say, “Well, it’s not a known number.
 Ergo, it could be from a man.
 Ergo, you must be having an affair.”

 This is the kind of thing that happens all over the world—there are whole swaths of the community who want to keep women offline and controlled.
 That’s where the opportunity for change is.

 The mobile phone issue isn’t just that women don’t have phones that they can take a Snapchat picture with.
 It’s the fact that this gets to be a very deadly situation in development.
-And yes, that’s not the standard in a lot of communities, but more so, what I’m seeing is a backlash against technology as the world becomes a little more populous, a little scarier.
+That’s not the norm in a lot of communities, but more so, what I’m seeing is a backlash against technology as the world becomes a little more populous, a little scarier.
 There is a widespread fear of women being harassed online, so we hear ‘let’s just not let them on.’

 Amplio: What should schools and education systems be doing to address the gender digital divide?

 Revi: In the U.S., most education systems seem to understand how to address the gender digital divide.
 However, it’s a matter of working with under-resourced schools and school boards that are not future-forward.
 In the rest of the world, socio-economic and geographic realities dictate if and where ICT and STEM-type education is available, and whether girls have access.
 What do you do with rural schools if teachers are entirely absent, or in communities where education isn’t available to girls?